- Working Group

 2. MRS amendment

-The Department of Planning, Lands and Heritage will prepare an amendment to the Metropolitan Region Scheme to transfer land at Mangles Bay from the Port Installations reservation to:
+The Department of Planning, Lands and Heritage has prepared a proposal to the Metropolitan Region Scheme (MRS) to transfer land at Mangles Bay from the Port Installations reservation to:

 Coastal Nature Park precinct